LDSSA/heroku-model-deploy/README.md

 app = Flask(__name__)
 ```

+This server doesn't do anything yet.
+In order to make it do stuff we will
+need to add http endpoints to it.

 ### Making HTTP endpoints

 With flask, creating an http endpoint is incredibly simple assuming that we already